-Result with D+ or D grade
+Module with D+ or D grade

-Students who have obtained a D+ or D grade may opt to remodule at the next available offer.

-Results of the re-module attempt would be capped at grade point 2.00.
+Students who have obtained a D+ or D grade may opt to repeat module at the next available offer.
+Credit charging fees would be applicable to repeat module.
+Results of the repeat module attempt would be capped at grade point 2.00.